hoanglechau/hoanglechau/README.md

 </p>

 <p align="left">
-I'm currently looking for a full-stack, backend, or frontend software engineer position.
+I'm currently looking for a full-stack, frontend, or backend software engineer position.
 I love learning new technologies, so I don't mind working with things outside my current tech stack.
 With my discipline and persistence, I believe that I can pick up new skills very quickly.
 Please feel free to contact me at hallo.hoanglechau@gmail.com for new opportunities.
 Thank you very much!
 </p>

 <p align="left">